lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 summary()
 ```
-Print a summary on ZM1-DB and its connected expansions.
+Print a summary on 4ZeroBox Mobile and its connected expansions.